- 7 min read

 Dataset Format and License | Unitlab Annotate

 We must choose an annotation format or model for our dataset.
-We can choose COCO, YOLOv5 or YOLOv8.
-The COCO format is a general purpose model.
+We can choose from COCO, YOLOv5 or YOLOv8; other formats are coming in the future releases of Unitlab Annotate.
+We choose the general purpose COCO format.
 However, it is possible to choose other formats depending on the business needs.
+Our initial version, 0.1, is now created:

-Currently, we are making our dataset public, for which we need to choose a license.
+Currently, our dataset is private; only our team can access it.
+If we want to make it public, we need to choose an open-source license.
 An open-source license grants certain permissions to the user that is using a particular piece of software or dataset.
 In essence, the license dictates what can and cannot be done with the dataset.
-There are, as of now, four licensing options available at Unitlab:
+There are, as of now, four licensing options available at Unitlab Annotate:

 • MIT - Permissive, allows commercial use